 Vice President, Amazon

-Babak is the creator of Google Glass.
-Prior to his current role at Amazon, Babak founded, built, and led the Glass team at Google from 2010 to 2013.
+Babak Parviz is the creator of Google Glass.
+Prior to his current role at Amazon, Parviz founded, built, and led the Glass team at Google from 2010 to 2013.
 He is also the co-founder of the Google Smart Contact Lens effort (made public in 2014).
 He has received numerous recognitions and awards including: MIT Technology Review 35, NSF Career Award, Time magazine’s best invention of the year (2008 and 2012), and Your Health Top 10 Medical advance of the year.
-In 2012 he was selected by Ad Age as one of the 50 most creative people in the United States.
-Babak is also an affiliate professor at the University of Washington.
+In 2012, he was selected by Ad Age as one of the 50 most creative people in the United States.
+Parviz is also an affiliate professor at the University of Washington.

 |Mitchell Rohde (BSE MSE EE ’94 ’96; MSE PhD BME '97, '00)